Mjz86/String/README.md

 my formatting library should also support ropes in a efficient way when they are implemented
 ( every section would be like rope sections, and if it get it right, the formatting library would have a copyless output to the rope ( generators and cow sharing ) in cases where its doable )

+# my implementation:
+ the implementation of this paper is found in the papers repository, my implementation is a demonstration of this paper , im sure the functions could be more performant , if you think there are ways to improve performance, readability or other things , you may do a pull request or issue on that part, or you may put this paper as a reference and implement your own string with this layout or design. the license is an open source mit license , so this is more of a reminder.

 # where would you place this:

 - mutable owner: